KitwanaSh/pdsnd_github/README.md

 - counts of each user type
 - counts of each gender (only available for New-York-City and Chicago data)
 - earliest, most recent, most common year of birth (only available for New-York-City and Chicago data)

+##### Acknowledgements
+I would like to thank Udacity and Access Bank for giving me this chance.
+This is an opportunity of life time.
+With this scholarship, I am able to break into a data science career.
+The journey is till on yes, but thanks to this Scholarship, I won't fail further along.
+Of course, this is the final project, which is among the recommendation in order to actually graduate to the Nano degree.
+On behalf of scholars and everyone learning on the Udacity platform, We cannot thank you enough.
+You are among the industries that are making changes for the better future of this world!